mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/getinfo.md

 #System calls pertaining to getting information about a process

-This document is for system calls that are used to get information about a process, or an environment variable.
-The system calls described here will be `getcwd`, `getpwuid`, and `getgrgid`.
+This document is for system calls that we use to get information about a process, or an environment variable.
+The system calls will be `getcwd`, `getpwuid`, and `getgrgid`.

 ##getcwd: